diekhans/uniprotFeatMap/README.md

 ## Data acquisition commands
 - `transMapMRnas` - Use genomic projection alignments to produce a set of cross-species mRNA to mRNA alignments.
-- `getCatXSpeciesPairs` - Obtain pair GENCODE source transcripts and CAT
+- `getCatXSpeciesPairs` - Obtain paired GENCODE source transcripts and CAT cross-species annotations.

 # Data required